microsoft/vscode-generator-code/generators/app/templates/ext-language/vsc-extension-quickstart.md

 ## Add more language features

-* To add features such as intellisense, hovers and validators check out the VS Code extenders documentation at https://code.visualstudio.com/docs
+* To add features such as IntelliSense, hovers and validators check out the VS Code extenders documentation at https://code.visualstudio.com/docs

 ## Install your extension